-Disposable income = personal income - personal taxes After a part of the income is paid to the Government in the form of taxes, the remaining income is called disposable income.
+Disposable income = personal income - personal taxes After a part of the income is paid to transactions which are not included in the value of product.
+For example the unpaid personal services of a housewife cannot be included in the national product.